 All babies cry.
-You know that your baby is going to cry.
-Crying is considered normal behavior in infants.
+Crying is normal behavior in infants.
 But that doesn’t mean it’s any easier to handle when it happens.
 The good news is that most times, your baby is crying for a reason.
 If you can figure out why, you can take steps to solve the problem.
-This will help your baby (and you) feel a lot better.
+This will help your baby (and you) feel better.

 Path to improved health

-As an infant, your baby has one primary way to communicate—crying.
-Whether he or she has a dirty diaper, is tired, or is in pain, they will cry to let you know there’s a problem.
+As an infant, your baby has one primary way to communicate — crying.
+Babies cry because they have a dirty diaper, are tired, or are in pain.
+They cry to let you know.
 Sometimes you can figure this out pretty easily.
-If it’s been two hours since your baby ate and he’s crying, he might be hungry.
-Or, if it’s been two hours since your baby has slept and he’s crying, he’s probably tired.
-But there will be times that it will be hard to figure out what’s wrong with your baby.
+If it’s been two hours since your baby ate and he or she is crying, the baby might be hungry.
+If it’s been two hours since your baby has slept and he or she is crying, the baby is probably tired.
+There will be times that it will be hard to figure out why your baby is crying.
 Try to keep in mind these reasons that your baby may be crying to help you figure it out.

 Your baby is tired.
 This is another very common reason for infant crying.
 Even though babies can go to sleep anywhere, it can still be hard for them to fall asleep.
 Look for clues your baby is tired, such as red or puffy eyes, rubbing the eyes, or yawning.
 Try to get him to sleep before he starts crying and gets worked up.

 Your baby needs to burp.
 Most babies swallow air when they are eating.
 This can lead to pressure that can cause discomfort for them.
 If your baby cries after eating, he might just need a good burp.
 Try patting his back, laying him on his tummy, or walking and lightly bouncing him up and down to try to get a burp out.